nansleeper/Project/README.md

 # Project
-Our project is a game, that telling the story of the one man.
-Drive, shoot, walk - everything you need.
+This is a game, that tells the story of a brave man.
+Drive, shoot, walk - do everything you need.
 Play for fun.